Towards Powerful Probes of Neutrino Self-Interactions in Supernovae

 where $n_{\nu} \sim N_\nu / (4\pi \ell^3/3)$ is the neutrino number density, $\sigma_{\nu\nu}$ is the $\nu$SI cross section, and $N_{\nu} \sim |\Delta E_{\rm b}|/\langle E_{\nu} \rangle$ is the number of neutrinos in the ball.
 We take $N_\nu$ to be the same as without $\nu$SI, as $\nu\text{--}\nu$ scattering conserves the neutrino number except for the largest couplings~\cite{Shalgar:2019rqe} (our results are robust against this; see S.M.).
 The brackets $\langle...\rangle$ denote the average with respect to the neutrino phase space distributions (see S.M.).
 Since the number of scatterings ($\sim \tau^2$) decreases as $\ell^{-4}$ as the ball expands, decoupling takes place over a short timescale.

 In \cref{eq:tau}, $\sigma_{\nu \nu}$ depends on the parameters of the $\nu$SI model.
 As a general case of high interest, we consider $\nu$SI among active neutrinos parametrized by the Lagrangian ${\mathcal{L}_{\nu \mathrm{SI}} = - 1/2\, g \bar{\nu } \nu \phi}$ (for UV completions, see Refs.~\cite{Berryman:2018ogk, Blinov:2019gcj, Bai:2015ztj, Dentler:2019dhz, Chacko:2020zze}), where $\phi$ is the mediator with mass $M_\phi$, which for simplicity we take to be a scalar.
 We consider Majorana neutrinos, hence the $1/2$ factor.
-Our results also hold for Dirac neutrinos, but the details are more complicated (see S.M.).
-We assume flavor-independent $\nu$SI and comment on flavor-dependent scenarios in the S.M.
+Our results also hold for Dirac neutrinos (see S.M.).
+We assume flavor-independent $\nu$SI (see S.M.~for generalizations).

 For the mediator mass range we consider, the cross section is s-channel dominated~\cite{Ng:2014pca, Esteban:2021tub},

 where $\Gamma = g^2 M_\phi/16\pi$ is the scalar decay width and ${s \equiv 2 E_1 E_2 (1 - \cos \theta_{12})}$, with $E_1$ and $E_2$ the energies of the incoming neutrinos and $\theta_{12}$ their relative angle.